zeroDivZero/notes-kubernetes/notes/1_contrainer.md

 # CONTAINER

-Unit of software/deployment, includes everything needed for code to run: code, runtime, system libs, and system tools.
+Unit of software/deployment, includes everything needed for code to run: code, runtime, sys libs and tools.

 ## Why